Consensys/doc.goquorum/docs/HowTo/Use/add_node_examples.md

 1. Let's check to see if the nodes are in sync.
-    If they are, they will have similar block numbers, which is enough for this example; there are other ways to tell if nodes are on the same chain, for example matching block hashes.
+    If they are, they will have similar block numbers, which is enough for this example; Other options exists to tell if nodes are on the same chain, for example matching block hashes.

     !!! note
         Depending on timing, the second may have an extra block or two.